joao-frohlich/cpython/Doc/library/math.rst

    If the result of the remainder operation is zero, that zero will have the same sign as *x*.

-   On platforms using IEEE 754 binary floating point, the result of this operation is always exactly representable: no rounding error is introduced.
+   On platforms using IEEE 754 binary floating-point, the result of this operation is always exactly representable: no rounding error is introduced.

    .. versionadded:: 3.7